-For these reasons, activist hedge funds can be only a limited substitute for the lack of stewardship by index fund managers.
-Consequently, the problems with index fund stewardship identified in this Article remain of substantial
+For these three reasons, activist hedge funds can be only a limited substitute for the lack of stewardship by index fund managers.
+Consequently, the problems with index fund stewardship identified in this Article remain of substantial concern, even if activist hedge funds are allowed to continue to operate without the impediments sought by their opponents.

-151 Id. at 24-25.
+188 Id. at 24-25.

-149 See, e.g., Bebchuk & Jackson, supra note 63, at 52; Gilson & Gordon, supra note 13, at 987 concern, even if activist hedge funds are allowed to continue to operate without the impediments sought by their opponents.
+186 See, e.g., Bebchuk & Jackson, supra note 71, at 52; Gilson & Gordon, supra note 17, at 987.

-150 For recent empirical evidence regarding index fund managers' support for activist hedge funds, see Brav, Jiang & Li, supra note 97, at 3.
+187 For recent empirical evidence regarding index fund managers' support for activist hedge funds, see Brav et al., supra note 113, at 3.

-G. Recognition and Reality
+C. Recognition and Reality

 Recognition by policymakers and the public of the problems that we have analyzed in this Article would be necessary to bring about significant reforms in this area.
-Sections A to D of this Part have put forward several measures that policymakers should consider to improve the stewardship of index fund managers.
+Sections A.2 to A.6 of this Part have put forward several measures that policymakers should consider to improve the stewardship of index fund managers.
 Before we conclude this Part, we wish to note that this is an area in which improved understanding of problems can also directly contribute to their solution.
-152
+Thus, we can hope that improving the understanding of current problems can by itself contribute to improving index fund stewardship.

-As we explained in Section I.E, the Big Three have significant incentives to be perceived as responsible stewards.
+As we explained in Section I.F, the Big Three have significant incentives to be perceived as responsible stewards.
 A public perception that they are otherwise might adversely affect their flow of funds or increase the risks of backlash.
-The Big Three thus have reason to communicate in ways that portray their stewardship in a favorable light, and to make stewardship choices that reduce the salience of their under-investment in stewardship and their excessive deference to corporate managers.
+The Big Three thus have reason to communicate in ways that portray their stewardship in a favorable light, and to make stewardship decisions that reduce the salience of their under-investment in stewardship and their excessive deference to corporate managers.
+Therefore, recognition by investors and the public of the incentive problems of index fund managers could, by itself, lead to improved stewardship by the Big Three.

-Recognition by investors and the public of the incentive problems of index fund managers could, by itself, lead to improved stewardship by the Big Three.
-Recognition of the extent of the Big Three incentives to underinvest in stewardship might counteract their incentives to under-invest.
+In particular, recognition of the extent of the Big Three incentives to under-invest in stewardship might counteract their incentives to under-invest.
 Similarly, recognition of the extent of the deference incentives of index fund managers might constrain such deference.